patricia-gallardo/insecure-rop/README.md

 ROPgadget --ropchain --binary target
 ```

-Modify chain.py
-We need to know the offset of the return pointer
+To add the right number of padding bytes we need to know the offset of the return pointer - but this we've done before

 ```
 $ pattern_create -l 100